 Part A. Application

-- Student must provide the Assistant Superintendent with the following information no later than April 30th of the school year by delivery to the School Board Office – Education:
+- Student must provide the Associate Superintendent with the following information no later than May 5th of the school year by delivery to the School Board Office – Education:

 - District/Authority Scholarship Application Form